Becoming a Sperm Donor FAQ

 We distribute throughout the US and all over the world, including the European Union, Canada and Australia, so this information is important because we strive to provide a diverse donor catalogue.
 We have waiting lists of families looking for certain ethnic backgrounds (international exchange students from Japan, Russia, the Ukraine and The Czech Republic are particularly needed at this time) but all healthy men aged between 18-39 are welcome to apply.

-The FDA’s position is that men with a history of gay sex (within the last 5 years) are a high risk group for sexually transmitted disease.
+The FDA’s position is that men with a history of gay sex (within the last 5 years) are a high risk group for sexually transmitted disease and we must strictly adhere to those regulations.